jupyterlab/extension-examples/basics/datagrid/README.md

 ![Datagrid](preview.png)

-Jupyterlab is built on top of [Lumino](https://github.com/jupyterlab/lumino).
+JupyterLab is built on top of [Lumino](https://github.com/jupyterlab/lumino).
 That library defines `Widget` as the primary interface brick.

 In this example [the datagrid lumino example](https://jupyterlab.github.io/lumino/datagrid/index.html)